twl8n/expense_mgr/README.md

 * category editor

+* categories need to be in consistent order in list-all and edit (show) pages.

+* remove debug println's

-* + multi-category tagging
+x multi-category tagging

-+ fix list-all to merge erecs with list-all-cats on the :id of each rec
+x fix list-all to merge erecs with list-all-cats on the :id of each rec

-+ check/fix that map-selected is working to create multi selected menu, which really should be some alternate UI, probably muliple single selection <select> elements
+x check/fix that map-selected is working to create multi selected menu, which really should be some alternate UI, probably muliple single selection <select> elements

 x update db, schema and data